On this page you will find information on:

 A variety of relaxation techniques exist which aim to relieve the stress and tension and tension in our lives.
 However certain relaxation techniques (namely meditation) have been reported to be potentially dangerous for people with epilepsy.
 Lowered blood pressure and brain electrophysiological arousal can be triggered which are associated with triggering seizures in some people.

 Reporting for The Epilepsy Report, Michelle Bellon, PhD, from the Department of Disability Studies at Flinders University, SA reviewed popular relaxation techniques for people with epilepsy, looking at the benefits, as well as the potential risks, of the various techniques.
-You can read the article by clicking here.

 Sports and Leisure